 Discovering that you have breast cancer may be one of the most traumatic experiences of your life.
-Undergoing a mastectomy, double mastectomy or lumpectomy is often an important part of breast cancer treatment, but it also alters your appearance.
-For many women, breast reconstruction is an important component of the healing process, allowing you to restore a sense of femininity and wholeness experienced prior to breast cancer.
+Undergoing a mastectomy, double mastectomy, or lumpectomy is often an important part of breast cancer treatment, but it also alters your appearance.
+For many women, breast reconstruction is an important component of the healing process, allowing you to restore a sense of femininity and wholeness with the help of a board-certified reconstructive surgeon.

 Breast reconstruction may be an option for any woman who has undergone surgical treatment for breast cancer, including:

 - Lumpectomy and radiation

 It is also an option for women who have had prophylactic mastectomies due to their family history or positive genetic testing.
 It is best to work closely with both your reconstructive surgeon and oncologist to determine your best options.